AI assistant — not human

-At EPC Group, we have been migrating Exchange environments since Exchange 5.5 — before the platform even had a web-based client.
-Over 25 years and more than 500 Exchange migration engagements, we have developed a methodology that eliminates the three most common failure points: mailbox corruption going undetected until migration day, public folder hierarchies that exceed Exchange Online limits, and third-party applications that silently break when SMTP relay configurations change.
+At EPC Group, we have been migrating Exchange environments since Exchange 5.5, even before the platform had a web-based client.
+With over 29 years of experience and more than 500 Exchange migration projects, we have created a proven methodology.
+This approach addresses the three most common failure points:

 This guide covers everything you need to plan and execute a successful Exchange to Microsoft 365 migration in 2026.
 Whether you are moving 100 mailboxes from a single Exchange 2019 server or orchestrating a 50,000-mailbox hybrid migration across multiple Active Directory forests, the principles and decision frameworks here reflect real-world enterprise experience — not theoretical best practices.
 For broader Microsoft 365 consulting guidance, see our dedicated service page.

 Microsoft ended extended support for both Exchange Server 2016 and Exchange Server 2019 on October 14, 2025.
-If your organization is still running either version, you are operating without a safety net.
-No more security updates.
-No more hotfixes.
-No more support tickets to Microsoft when something breaks at 2 AM on a Friday.
+If your organization is still using either version, you are without a safety net.
+This means:

-The risk is not hypothetical.
-Exchange Server has been one of the most targeted platforms for cyberattacks over the past five years.
-The ProxyLogon and ProxyShell vulnerabilities in 2021 compromised tens of thousands of on-premises Exchange servers worldwide.
-The Hafnium attacks demonstrated that nation-state actors specifically target unpatched Exchange infrastructure.
-Without ongoing security patches, your Exchange server is a known attack surface with no defensive updates coming.
+The risk is significant.
+Exchange Server has been a key target for cyberattacks in the last five years.
+In 2021, the ProxyLogon and ProxyShell vulnerabilities impacted tens of thousands of on-premises Exchange servers worldwide.
+Additionally, the Hafnium attacks revealed that nation-state actors specifically target unpatched Exchange systems.

 Exchange Online receives security updates within hours of discovery.
 On-premises Exchange 2016/2019 receives nothing after October 2025.
 Every unpatched CVE becomes a permanent vulnerability in your environment.